-If you’re looking for a departure from your typical sunglasses style, it’s time to enter the circle.
-For the past couple years, round sunglasses have been mounting a full takeover of the style scene.
-Known to sunglasses connoisseurs as teashades (thanks to their surge of popularity in the early days of marijuana usage), this strikingly simple profile is at once futuristic and nostalgic.
-And judging by the celebrities who have sported them well before their current fad stats — we’re talking Samuel L. Jackson, Johnny Depp, Elton John, Prince — round sunglasses suggest a nonconformist personality who marches to the beat of a drum that everybody else wishes they could hear.
+If you want to stray away from your typical men’s sunglasses, it’s time to enter the circle.
+For the past couple of years, round sunglasses have been mounting a full takeover of the style scene.
+Known to sunglasses connoisseurs as teashades, this strikingly simple profile is at once futuristic and nostalgic.
+And judging by the celebrities who have sported them well before their current fad statuss — we’re talking Samuel L. Jackson, Johnny Depp, Elton John, Prince — round sunglasses suggest a nonconformist personality who marches to the beat of a drum that everybody else wishes they could hear.

 Ready to take round sunglasses for a spin?
-Here are a few of our favorite sources for the timeless teashade look:
+Here are a few of our favorite picks for that timeless teashade look.

 Combining the classic round shape with a touch of horn-rimmed distinction, these Ray-Ban frames complement any sartorial style you can throw at them.